Last Updated on April 1, 2023.

 Speeding up your page display for mobile users

-You may not be able to afford to implement AMP technology to speed up the mobile version of your website.
-But if you are choosing a theme for a new website, and you expect a significant percentage of mobile users, then look for a streamlined theme that is fast loading.
+If you are choosing a theme for a new website, and you expect a significant percentage of mobile users, then look for a streamlined theme that is fast-loading.